FireStack-Lab/Laksa-docs/docs/guide/QuickTutorial.md

 ```

 And remember, `index` to each account will be calculated automaticly,
-if `wallet.accounts` array already stored some accounts
+if `wallet.accounts` array already stored some addresses

 ### Encrypt and decrypt all accounts